Uranium market

 + Overhang of secondary supply has largely eroded

-Resistance regarding perceived potential environmental and safety impacts
+Resistance regarding perceived potential environmental and safety impact is reducing

 Supply side constraints

-Concentrated resources (three countries produce 69% of the world’s annual uranium) increase the risk of supply disruptions due to geopolitical events or other developments (e.g. COVID-19, Kazakhstan unrest, Russia/ Ukraine)
+Concentrated resources (three countries produce 68% of the world’s annual uranium production) increase the risk of supply disruptions due to geopolitical events or other factors

 Significant historical resources reached end of life in 2021 (Ranger and Akouta)